Lecodeurenretard/MarkdownToHTML/ex.md

 > 	2. While quoted nesting is still available
 >> 1. Lists can also be quoted
 >> 	2. While quoted nesting is still available

+- Sometimes **order** don't matter.
+- However *style* is always useful.
+    - Both list types are
+        - Parsed the same way
+    - Everything you can do with ordered lists can be done with unordered lists
+        1. You can even combine both lists
+            - Alternating
+                2. is not
+                    - That bad
+> - Hey, I'm quoted
+> - Me too
+>> - Quoting a quote
+>> - Just double checking